Covering of the Senne: The new central boulevards

-To give builders an incentive to create elaborate and appealing facades on their works, two architectural competitions were organised; first in the period 1872–1876 and again in 1876–1878.
-Great freedom was given to the architects; no unity of style was sought nor imposed and the monumental composition adopted a de facto eclectic approach throughout the immense perspective of the boulevards.
+To give builders an incentive to create elaborate and appealing façades on their works, two architectural competitions were organised, first in the period 1872–1876 and again in 1876–1878.
+Great freedom was given to the architects; no unity of style was sought nor imposed (other than a minimum height of 15 m to avoid speculation) and the monumental composition adopted a de facto eclectic approach throughout the immense perspective of the boulevards.
 The first prize of 20,000 Belgian francs for the 1872–1876 competition was awarded to the architect Henri Beyaert who designed the Maison des Chats or Hier is't in den kater en de kat (loosely, "House of Cats") on the Boulevard du Nord.
-Nonetheless, it took another 20 years, until 1895, for buildings to solidly line the boulevards.
+Nonetheless, it took another twenty years, until 1895, for buildings to solidly line the boulevards.

 The former Temple of the Augustinians, built at the beginning of the 17th century in the Brabantine Baroque style after designs by Jacob Franquart, was the only remaining part of a convent destroyed in 1796 by French revolutionaries.
 After having been used as a Protestant church from 1815 to 1830, it subsequently saw use as a concert hall, a commercial exchange, and a post office.
-At the centre of the Place de Brouckère/De Brouckèreplein, the church's facade was intended by Suys to be one of the focal points of the new boulevards.
-The work to cover the river, which nearly surrounded the church, preserved the integrity of the building at great trouble and expense, but it was finally demolished in 1893, its style no longer popular with the people and its presence unsuitable for the area.
+At the centre of the Place de Brouckère/De Brouckèreplein, the church's façade was intended by Suys to be one of the new boulevards' focal points.
+The work to cover the river, which nearly surrounded the church, preserved the building's integrity at great trouble and expense, but it was finally demolished in 1893, its style no longer popular with the people and its presence unsuitable for the area.
 The church was replaced by a fountain-obelisk dedicated to the memory of Jules Anspach.
-Its facade's masonry, however, was preserved, being disassembled and reconstructed as the facade for the Church of the Holy Trinity in Ixelles.
+Its façade's masonry, however, was preserved, being disassembled and reconstructed as the façade of the Church of the Holy Trinity in Ixelles.